 In 2015, she graduated from the University of British Columbia with a Bachelor of Science in Environmental Science.
-Returning home she looked forward to giving back to a community that had given so much to her.
-First registered as a volunteer with CPAWS she wanted to find a way to be more involved, and when the opportunity presented itself to become a board member she jumped on it.
+Returning home she looked forward to giving back to a community that had given her so much.
+First registered as a volunteer with CPAWS, she wanted to find a way to be more involved.
+When the opportunity presented itself to become a board member she jumped on it.
 As the member engagement coordinator you can expect to see her name from time to time in your inbox.

 Leslie has worked as a wildlife biologist for a variety of government and non-government organizations, including a multi-jurisdictional caribou co-management board, from which she has learned much about the vital relationships between northern peoples, lands, waters and wildlife.
 Her favorite northern activities include kayaking, canoeing, hiking, wildlife-watching and dog-walking in the boreal forest and taiga of southern NWT.
 She is also keen to experience other wild spaces elsewhere in the world whenever possible.